-How High should I Mount my TV on the Wall?
+How High should I Mount my TV?

 Aesthetics vs. Functionality

 Based on our experience with our clients, two ultimate decision making factors are; Aesthetics (Hanging TV high as if it’s a picture frame) vs. Functionality (Viewing at eye-level comfortably).

 Many people think that TV will look too low on the wall if it’s mounted at eye level from their normal seated position.
 But you shouldn’t mount your TV too high like it’s a picture frame! (unless you intentionally bought the TV to display photos most of the time such as Samsung’s Frame TV).

 Unlike a picture frame, TV screen is something you stare at for hours if you’re watching a movie or a football game.
 So, if your TV is mounted too high and watch it for long period of time, you’ll most likely experience some discomfort or pain in your neck.